Sauherad Municipality: Churches

 Sauherad Church dates from the medieval era.
 The church was built between 1150 and 1250.
 The edifice is of stone and has 260 seats.
 The church is built in Romanesque style.
 On the ridge, in the middle of the gable roof, sits a turret.
 The church bells are from 1441.
 The altarpiece from 1663 is of Renaissance style.
 In 1781 the building was extended westward.
 In 1830 the church received a new interior.
 The frescoes in the nave were uncovered and restore during the 1940s and 1950s.

+Geography

+The highest point in the municipality was the 814.5 m tall mountain Vardefjell.
+Notodden Municipality was located to the north, Kongsberg Municipality (in Buskerud county) was located to the northeast, Skien Municipality was located to the southeast, Nome Municipality was located to the southwest, and Bø Municipality was located to the west.

 Transportation

 Railway

 Both the Sørland Line and the Bratsberg Line ran through Sauherad.
 The Bratsberg Line runs as part of the Sørland Line between Hjuksebø and Nordagutu.
 The Hjukse Bridge at Hjuksebø on the Bratsberg Line is Norway's tallest railway bridge at 65 m.
 In 2019, Nordagutu Station was the only operating station left in Sauherad.

 Roads

 The Norwegian national roads 36 and 360 both went through Sauherad.
 Norwegian county roads 44, 151, 551, 553, and 555 also travelled through Sauherad.
 In 2008, all roads and streets got names, as one of the last municipalities in Norway to do this.